TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### Objects and arrays in state

 In the above example, notice how we _create_ a new object, and then copy the existing state values into the new object while providing a new value for `age`.
-That is because, besides the unpredictability that comes up from changing the state manually, if we don't provide a new object to `setState` it is not guaranteed to re-render the page.
+That is because if we don't provide a new object to `setState` it is not guaranteed to re-render the page.
 Therefore we should always provide a new Object for `setState` to trigger a re-render. `setState` uses [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to determine if the previous state is the same.

 As for nested objects and arrays, state can get tricky fast since you will have to copy the nested items as well.
 Be careful when using them.